-For evaluating the DNF with IP, an input time series is constructed from haptic recordings of robotic object 307 manipulations conducted in Strub et al. (2014a).
-Two features were used from these data, the orientation of 308 a contact ([0, 360 deg]) and its spatial shape on the two-dimensional tactile sensor arrays.
-The spatial shape 309 310 of the contact is rated between (0, 1), dependent on how "circular" its shape is: 1 corresponds to a perfect circular contact shape and 0 corresponds to a sharp line on the tactile sensor.
-As the object manipulations 311 312 are done with two fingers, there may be none, one, or two simultaneous contacts at every point in time (originating from both fingers but with opposing contact orientations).
-A one dimensional population code 313 is generated from these two features, as depicted in Fig. 4.
-A population of neurons encodes the contact 314 315 shape over the contact orientation, where the output rate of each neuron (bars in Fig. 4) signals the presence of a circular contact at the orientation which the neuron encodes (position along the x axis in Fig. 4).
-The 316 neuron response is blurred with a Gaussian filter across the contact orientation dimension, depicted by 317 318 the blue bars in Fig. 4.
-This population encoding of the tactile input is accordingly done for every step in time and the resulting time series of the recorded dataset is looped in order to present it for arbitrarily long 319 320 periods.
+For evaluating the DNF with IP, an input time series is constructed from haptic recordings of robotic object manipulations done in Strub et al. (2014a).
+Two features were used from these data, the orientation of a contact ([0, 360 deg]) and its spatial shape on the two dimensional tactile sensor arrays.
+The spatial shape of the contact is rated between (0, 1), dependent on how "circular" its shape is: 1 corresponds to a perfect circular contact shape and 0 corresponds to a sharp line on the tactile sensor.
+As the object manipulations are done with two fingers, there may be none, one, or two simultaneous contacts at every point in time (originating from both fingers but with opposing contact orientations).
+A one dimensional population code is generated from these two features, as depicted in Figure 4.
+A population of neurons encodes the contact shape over the contact orientation, where the output rate of each neuron (bars in Figure 4) signals the confidence that there is a circular contact at the orientation which the neuron encodes (position along the x axis in Figure 4).
+The neuron response is blurred with a Gaussian filter across the contact orientation dimension, depicted by the blue bars in Figure 4.
+This population encoding of the tactile input is accordingly done for every step in time and the resulting time series of the recorded dataset is looped in order to present it for arbitrarily long periods.

-321 With this setup, the following cases are evaluated (an average one and three limit cases):
+With this setup the following cases are evaluated (an average one and three limit cases):

-- 322 1. input with average amplitudes $S(x) \in [0, 6]$ for $\mu = 0.1$ and $\mu = 0.2$; - 323 2. input with low amplitudes $S(x) \in [0, 1]$ (i.e. $\div 6$); - 324 3. input with high amplitudes $S(x) \in [0, 36]$ (i.e. $\times 6$); - 4. input with high offsets $S(x) \in [-12, -6]$ (i.e. -12) for IP with and without natural gradient.
+- 1. Input with average amplitudes [0, 6] for $\mu = 0.1$ and $\mu = 0.2$ ; - 2.
+Input with low amplitudes [0, 1] (i.e., $\div 6$ );